T3chnocr4t/Linux/Bash-Scripting/Nmap-Scripts 1.md

 ![Screenshot_2024-01-30_05-55-55](https://github.com/T3chnocr4t/Linux/assets/115868619/042e971e-3461-4dfa-b220-3943fb99918c)

-Next, I started the script with the shebang so that the interpreter will understand it is a Bash script.
+- Next, I started the script with the shebang so that the interpreter will understand it is a Bash script.
+- In the second and third lines, I specify a comment, i.e., #, which doesn't execute.
 The comment serves as a guide; it doesn't execute any commands.
 It's simply a way for anyone editing the script to understand how it works and make corrections if necessary.